Friday, December 25, 2009

 I wondered if by being concerned about White reception to the film,

+where we in fact doing that.
 I also thought it was interesting to ask

-why White people enjoy Precious, but that we never talk about
+why White people enjoy Precious, but that we never talk about why

 white teenagers enjoy rap music.